Beginning Teacher Support Program

 Each month, one Beginning Teacher will be recognized as our Promise of Potential Awardee.
 This recognition celebrates educators who are unlocking their potential through dedication, growth, and a positive impact on students and colleagues.
 Our awardees embody the promise of excellence in teaching and inspire others through their commitment to learning and leadership.
 In addition to being highlighted as our monthly honoree, the recipient will also receive a special surprise gift as a token of appreciation for the difference they are making in our schools.
 Administrators, mentors and colleagues will have the opportunity to nominate the teacher using the Nomination Form.

-October Promise of Potential Nominee
+October Promise of Potential Nominees

 Promise of Potential Awardee – October 2025